gatechain/gatechain-docs/en/gatechain-build.md

 Download the latest GateChain code and use `master` branch code for compiling and installing.

-Greate a directory src/github.com under GOPATH path.
+Create a directory src/github.com under GOPATH path.

 use command line to access to src/github.com  under GOPATH